rohankravula/Global_21cm_Signal/2025-04-21/README.md

 Some Notes:

-MAE(Mean Absolute Error)- Calculates the average absolute difference between predicted and actual values, more resistnat to outliers
+MAE(Mean Absolute Error)- Calculates the average absolute difference between predicted and actual values, more resistnat to outliers.

-MSE(Mean Squared Error)- Calculates the average of the squared differences between predicted and actual values, very sensitive to outliers
+MSE(Mean Squared Error)- Calculates the average of the squared differences between predicted and actual values, very sensitive to outliers.